loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 ## Create new application

-To create a new application, run the LoopBack [application generator](Application-generator):
+To create a new application, run the LoopBack [application generator](Application-generator).

 If you're using IBM API Connect tools, the command is: